-Stamped and dyed concrete can provide visually interesting patios.
-The cost is more expensive than basic concrete but less expensive than most other options.
-Stamped concrete should be poured on a minimum of 4” compacted modified stone, but may require 6-12” depending on site conditions.
+Stamped and dyed concrete create visually interesting patios.
+Comparatively, they cost more than basic concrete but are less expensive than other options.
+Stamped concrete is poured on a minimum of 4” compacted modified stone.

 - Choose from a variety of textures and colors

 - Combine multiple textures and colors to complement the existing site

 - Can apply over existing concrete (level, unbroken, good condition only)